 Free parking is available onsite at the Courtyard by Marriott.

-The State Historical Society of Missouri is able to provide outstanding public lectures thanks to the support of generous members and donors.
 For more information on how you can help bring the unique heritage of Missouri and its people to life for audiences worldwide, visit the membership page or contact SHSMO at 573.882.7083.